sarahciston/codingcare/posts/unlimiting.md

 The room becomes a body and the body becomes a room we live inside.

 I always say "the" body instead of "my" body, as if the body is a thing I can keep away from myself.
-But "I am in here"[^Wallace] in this achy thing, and it is my job to keep it away from everyone but myself.
+But it's me in this achy thing, and it is my job to keep it away from everyone but myself.
 It keeps being positive but I am not.

 Listen.
 Slow scratch, endless, intermittent, insistent.
 Rebecca, how do you expand to fill the space, so willing to trap yourself?
 You are pterodexterous.
 You articulate.
 Body stiffened into a wooden cyborg catwalk, you fully unfold, extend, walk the line.